FAQS

 What does my donation help with?

-100% of funds go toward vet care, food, and supplies for the cats in our care and to support low-income residents with sterilization costs.
+100% of funds go toward vet care, food, and supplies for the cats in our care and to support residents with sterilization costs.

 TNR, Feral, and Stray Cats